Last updated on August 20, 2026

 Rent trends in Newton, KS

-Average rent prices in Newton have remained the same over the last month and have decreased by 4% since last year.
+Average rent prices in Newton have remained the same over the last month and have remained the same since last year.

 Rent trends